Guidance on the reopening and safe use of multi-purpose community centres.

 The size and circumstance of the premises will determine the maximum number of people and the number of activities that can be accommodated while also facilitating physical distancing.
 In defining the number of people that can reasonably follow 2 metre distancing guidelines the total floor space as well as likely pinch points and busy areas should be taken into account (e.g. entrances, exits) and where possible alternative or one-way routes introduced to prevent the congregation of people in areas of high usage.

 A risk assessment should determine the maximum capacity of a hall or hire space whist able to maintain physical distancing according to the relevant guidelines.
 It should also identify points of high risk in the building (such as entrances, waiting areas etc) and mitigating actions to address the identified risks.
+Read the risk assessment tool guidance.
 Those managing and using the centre should also consider what changes might be needed to enable safe access to the building.
 These may include:

 - Making use of multiple exit and entry points: to introduce a one-way flow in and out of the premises, with appropriate floor markings or signage.
 Any changes to entrances, exits and queues should take into account the need to make reasonable adjustments for those who need them, such as disabled people.